thomasgauvin/single-page-applications-on-cloudflare-workers-static-assets/README.md

    }
    ```

+When developing locally, you may find yourself wanting some level of hot reloading.
+The above scripts don't include this.
+Instead, you can open a separate terminal instance, navigate to the single-page application project, and run `npx vite build --watch` in order to build your single-page application project on every save.
+You'll then be able to refresh your Workers application in the browser and it will be serving the new version of your application.

 Pro tip: You can use `npx wrangler types` to generate types for your Workers binding if your project is configured with TypeScript.